SQLIreland/CoC/README.md

 # Code of Conduct for SQL Ireland Meetup (Dublin)

-The main meetup siote is
+The main meetup site is
 https://www.meetup.com/sqlireland/

 As event and experience organizers, we seek to provide a respectful, friendly, professional experience for everyone, regardless of their gender, sexual orientation, physical appearance, disability, age, race, or religion.
 We do not tolerate any behavior that is degrading to any gender, race, sexual orientation, or disability, nor do we tolerate any behavior that would be deemed harassment or discrimination.
 Individuals are responsible for knowing and abiding by our standards and we encourage everyone to assist in creating a safe and welcoming environment.
 Please report any concerns, suspicious activity, or disruptive behavior to the SQL Ireland Meetup Group team so we can address issues immediately.